AlejandroDavidArzolaSaavedra/Data-Structures/ordered_sequence/README.md

    - "empty" procedure to leave the container without elements.
    - "elements" function to get an array of integers with the elements of the container ordered from lowest to highest.

-2. Implement the internal structure of the container using an ordered vector.
-Perform binary searches for element retrieval.
+2. Implemented the internal structure of the container using an ordered vector.
+Performed binary searches for element retrieval.

 ## Required Files 📄

 - IntegerContainer.java
 - TestContainer.java
-- output2.txt (download from the provided link)
+- output2.txt (downloaded from the provided link)

 ## Testing Instructions 🧪

-1. Develop the `TestContainer` class with a main program that checks the correct functioning of all operations of `IntegerContainer`, without using JUnit.
+1. Developed the `TestContainer` class with a main program that checked the correct functioning of all operations of `IntegerContainer`, without using JUnit.

-2. Perform performance tests using the files `data.dat` and `data_no.dat`:
+2. Performed performance tests using the files `data.dat` and `data_no.dat`:
    - Insertions and extractions of elements.
    - Successful and unsuccessful searches.

 ## Final Report 📊

-Prepare a report that includes:
+Prepared a report that included:

 1. Graph of the average insertion time in the increasing phase.
 2. Graph of the average extraction time in the decreasing phase.